 The line between investment owner and employee is not always concrete, or clear.
 But to support a Motion for Summary Disposition, a party needs to demonstrate that the record, as it may be developed, does not create any issue upon which reasonable minds could differ.
 Argonaugh argued that El-Najjar could not be an employee because he had no involvement in the operation of the business.
 But there was significant testimony to the contrary.
 The court of appeals held:

 “Further, by concluding that Allstate could not ‘demonstrate’ or ‘prove’ that plaintiff was self-employed, the trial court demanded not only that Allstate ‘set forth specific facts showing that a genuine issue of material fact exists[,]’ Quinto, 451 Mich at 362, but also that the facts show that Allstate would ultimately prevail on the issue.
 In addition, the trial court’s conclusion is tantamount to a finding of fact that plaintiff is not self-employed.
 Such is contrary to the guidance this Court provided trial courts in Citizens to the effect that courts should be ‘liberal’ in finding questions of material fact and ‘carefully avoid making findings of fact under the guise of determining that no issues of material fact exist.’
-Citizens, 179 Mich App
+Citizens, 179 Mich App at 464.

 The trial court improperly played the role of fact-finder when it determined that Allstate could not “demonstrate” or “prove” El-Najjar’s self-employment.
 By ignoring the possibility that a jury could interpret the admittedly conflicted testimony differently.